kaitlynp1206/imageRepo/README.md

 - MySQL

 # Assumptions
 This project acts as an internal service and assumes that Auth is handled in a separate service.
--Assume https (everything is encrypted)
--Assume front end images are encoded in base64
+It assumes use of https (everything is encrypted).
+It also assumes front end images are encoded in base64

--"GET" image request will return an S3 address -> curl address for image
+# How it Works
+- Build the schema: mysql < schema.sql
+- Build and run the application: go build && ./imageRepo server

+# Next steps
+- Complete unit tests & table driven testing
+- Complete implementation of message queue